 The people of ep5

 Natalie Gray has been performing since she was ten, appearing in dramas, comedies, musicals, children's theatre, and operas in Chicago and Los Angeles.
 Natalie now focuses exclusively on voice-over, working full-time from her broadcast quality home studio.
-(Boy, it's a rough commute!)
+(Now, that's a rough commute!)

 For fun, she runs trails and takes circus arts class.
 To learn more about Natalie, visit her website at www.voicebynatalie.com.
 In her day job, Natalie Gray records all manner of commercial voice-over work and has a large number of highly satisfied clients.
 For ep5, she has been the primary voice talent and is deeply appreciated.